openfga/openfga.dev/blog/list-users-announcement.md

 This API will answer the question "what users have relation X with object Y?".
 This will be useful, for example, in UIs that want to display the list of users that a resource has been shared with, e.g. the "share" dialog in Google Docs.

+You can read more about this API [here](https://openfga.dev/api/service#/Relationship%20Queries/ListUsers).

 ## How to use it?

 ListUsers is available in the latest Release Candidate version of OpenFGA: [v1.5.4-rc1](https://github.com/openfga/openfga/releases/tag/v1.5.4-rc1).